DB-121143/UDA-Bench/README.md

 - Collect data from original sources
 - Use MinerU toolkit to parse complex formats (such as PDF)
 - Organize datasets into JSON format, where each object corresponds to an unstructured document
-- For Healthcare and Player datasets, divide documents into multiple related categories
+- For Healthcare and Player datasets, divide documents into multiple related domains

 ### 2. 🏷️ Attribute Identification
 - Hire 6 Ph.D. students from different majors to carefully read documents